telerik/winforms-docs/telerik-presentation-framework/layout/predefined-layout-panels/boxlayout.md

 ![tpf-layout-predefined-layout-panels-boxlayout 001](images/tpf-layout-predefined-layout-panels-boxlayout001.png)

-Because the proportion of button1 and button2 is 1:3, button1 covers exactly one quarter of the panel and button2 fills the remaining three quarters.
+Because the proportion of "button1" and "button2" is 1:3, "button1" covers exactly one quarter of the panel and "button2" fills the remaining three quarters.
 Changing the proportion to 1:2 will make the two buttons become one third and two thirds respectively:

 ![tpf-layout-predefined-layout-panels-boxlayout 002](images/tpf-layout-predefined-layout-panels-boxlayout002.png)

-To arrange the elements in the panel vertically set the __Orientation__ of the BoxLayout to Vertical:
+To arrange the elements in the panel vertically set the __Orientation__ of the BoxLayout to *Vertical*:

 #### Set orientation